LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 print("Hello, World")
 ```

-If you put this code in a file named `helloworld.py`, you could run it within a terminal by issuing the command ` helloworld.py`.
+If you put this code in a file named `helloworld.py`, you could run it within a terminal by issuing the command `python helloworld.py`.
 Of course, it would then print `Hello, World` to the terminal.

 Let's take this example one step further, to draw a closer parallel to what we'll see in Java.
 Consider the following, more complicated program.